 A full-service shop.
 PaperStreet is a full-service digital marketing shop.
 It does website design, of course.
 But it offers a host of ancillary services, too.
 Notably, PaperStreet offers website management with same-day (often same-hour) service for updates, and claim to be available for you 24/7/365.
 PaperStreet has also designed and built its own proprietary content management system—”Total Control,” which it touts as being built with law firms and lawyers top of mind—and will help you make website updates on your own with little technical knowledge.
 PaperStreet also does websites in WordPress, so don’t be afraid of Total Control.
 If it works for you, great.
 If it doesn’t, just use WordPress instead.
 (They’ve been building custom WordPress websites since WordPress’s earliest days and pride themselves on customizing their WordPress installs to work well for law firms).

 The onboarding process.
 If you choose PaperStreet, it will work with you to review your current digital assets.
 From there, you’ll get help planning your campaign, generating ideas, composing unique designs (if you pay to do such things), creating content (ditto), building and launching the site, and analyzing your results.

 Who PaperStreet is For

 PaperStreet tries to have an option for everyone.
 It may be a bit pricey for that.
-Its bottom-rung websites start at $2,000 for initial setup fees and $100/month thereafter, which is probably on the higher end for a simple-ish website built from a template and with no customization.
-But if your law firm is comfortable with a larger budget for your project, PaperStreet has a variety of services you’ll want to explore.
+It’s entry-level “Essentials” websites start at $2,000 for initial setup fees and $100/month thereafter, which includes a templated layout but customized with unique photos, colors, and layout, plus a new logo and consulting.
+But your law firm is comfortable with a larger budget ($5k – $75k+) for your project, PaperStreet has a variety of services you’ll want to explore too.
 And its work—on public display for review and critique—stands the test of time from the design and user-experience perspectives.